 Emily Fox, Co-founder

 The woman behind the vision, Emily's life has taken quite a turn since that Easter in 2011, when God rocked her world, upturned her priorities and opened her eyes to the plight of the orphan.
 From corresponding with individuals and churches to speaking on behalf of Forget the Frock, Emily now spends her time encouraging others to embrace the commands of James 1:27 and "Dress with a Purpose" on Easter and throughout the year.
-A pastor's wife, Emily married her college sweetheart, Jason, and lives in central Kentucky, where they raise their adorable daughters, Stella and Vivian.
+A pastor's wife, Emily married her college sweetheart, Jason, and lives in central Kentucky, where they raise their three children, Stella, Vivian, and Boone.

 Jason Fox, Co-founder

 In 2011, Jason thought wearing t-shirts on Easter morning seemed like a novel idea; little did he know that four years later, he would be helping lead a nation-wide movement.
 From website manager to church media specialist, Jason serves as the tech guru for all things Forget the Frock.
 As a pastor, Jason is a great resource for other pastors wanting to take this campaign to their congregation.

 With a keen eye for graphics and a huge heart for the orphan, Angela uses her talents to handle the visual message of the movement and connect people to the campaign through marketing and media engagement.
 Her dedication to growing the social media presence and diligent work to create promotional and marketing materials for the campaign help to spread the message of Forget the Frock far and wide.